paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 I expect the first improvement to have some impact, but the benefits of the second should be negligible.

 Measure before optimising.
-Obsess about the performance, only when issues become noticeable, be it through a drop in framerate or battery impact.
+Obsessing about the performance only makes sense when issues become noticeable, be it through a drop in framerate or battery impact.
 Your iPhone Pro has more computing power than an average low-end laptop, so it's a good idea to test on those devices too.
 It's good to have a crappy old Android phone exacly for that purpose if you can spare a few quid.

-### Perceptual colour space
+### Perceptually uniform colour spaces

 You might've noticed that in the previous illustrations some fully saturated colours seemed darker than the others.
 That's because the colour spaces we use normally when coding don't reflect the way the human eye works.
-I'll leave the explanation to [someone much more experienced than me](https://programmingdesignsystems.com/color/perceptually-uniform-color-spaces/), but suffice to say (gross oversimplification alert!) that generally the same amount of red/green/yellow will appear brighter than blue.
+I'll leave the in-depth explanation to [someone much more experienced than me](https://programmingdesignsystems.com/color/perceptually-uniform-color-spaces/), but suffice to say (gross oversimplification alert!) that generally the same amount of red/green/yellow will appear brighter than blue.
 This means that in some cases the text on the page will be harder to read.

 <div class="use-rainbow__rainbow">
   <div class="use-rainbow__column use-rainbow__column--hsl">